Orchard Park High School

-History and description of campus
+History and Description of Campus

 The main portion of the current high school building was completed in 1960 and served until 1976 as the junior high school.
 In 1976, a large addition and renovation process doubled the size of the building, and it became the high school.
 The old junior high gym became the pool and the gym was added adjacent to it.
 Also built was a three-story classroom addition and an auditorium adjacent to the original building.
 (The former high school became a middle school, which currently houses grades 6–8.)
 A common complaint regarding the building's design is that the narrowest staircase (capable of fitting only two people abreast) is in a central location; heavy between-period traffic often becomes congested in a bottleneck.
 The building had undergone only minimal refurbishment and changes since the late 1970s until the summer of 2008.
+Further facility improvement is taking place, which started in April 2023.

-2008-2010 renovations
+2008-2010 Renovations

 In 2008 renovations began in the science wing, the auditorium, the locker rooms, and turned the stage in the cafeteria into the new weight room.
 The old weight room is now a technology room.
 The Freeman entrance was also renovated, adding a larger hallway to the exit as well as a handicap ramp.
 All the renovations were complete by September 2010.

+2023-2025 Renovations

+In 2023, the district announced their "Investing in Our Future" plan which involved plans for renovating and replacing facilities across the district, including at the high school.
+The high school renovations include replacement of the athletic field turf, relocation and installment of new bleachers and press boxes around the turf, relocation and installment of a new field house/concession stand, installing new drainage to the practice football field, adding new band rooms and an elevator to the music wing, removing part of the parking lot for a new soccer field, additions to the swimming pool (including changes to the pool, locker rooms, fitness/weight room, and spectator seating), and adding new parking near the pool.
+The high school renovations are expected to be completed by 2025, with the remaining changes across the district to be completed by 2026.